Upcoming events.

 Location:

-This group will be help via our HIPAA compliant telehealth platform.
+This group will be held via our HIPAA compliant telehealth platform.

 Pricing:

-$50 per adolescent for the entire 10 week series, due upon registration
+$30 per adult for the entire 10 week series, due upon registration

 Facilitator Information:

-This group will be led by Morgan Piercy, student therapist at Fortis.
+This group will be led by Jonathon Fancher, student therapist at Wake Forest University.

 View Event →